CliMA/EnsembleKalmanProcesses.jl/paper.md

 # Acknowledgements

 We acknowledge contributions from several others who played a role in the evolution of this package.
 These include Jake Bolewski, Navid Constantinou, Gregory L. Wagner, Thomas Jackson, Michael Howland, Melanie Bieli, and Adeline Hillier.
-The development of this package was supported by the generosity of Eric and Wendy Schmidt by recommendation of the Schmidt Futures program.
+The development of this package was supported by the generosity of Eric and Wendy Schmidt by recommendation of the Schmidt Futures program, and by the Defense Advanced Research Projects Agency (Agreement No. HR00112290030).

 # References